A grey image featuring the logos for Notion, Wise, and Meetup

 Free to use?
 Yep!
 This is a straightforward, free tool that’s perfect for digital nomads.

-Link: www.teleport.org/
+Link: https://www.numbeo.com/cost-of-living/

-6) Rome2rio
+6) Rome2Rio

-Rome2rio is a great resource for planning your future trips and getting the best prices on travel.
+Rome2Rio - A great resource for planning your future trips and getting the best prices on travel.

 With your notebook of countries you’d like to visit, it’s now time to figure out how you’re going to get there.